nexxeln/sudoku.com-solver/README.md

 - Install the dependencies: `pip install -r requirements.txt`
 - Go to [sudoku.com](https://sudoku.com) and create a new game
 - Run the program: `python sudoku.py`
-- Enter all the rows of the puzzle in the terminal, for the spaces enter `0` <br />
+- Enter all the rows of the puzzle in the terminal, for the empty cells enter `0` <br />
   ![terminal](https://github.com/nexxeln/sudoku.com-solver/blob/main/images/sudoku_input.png?raw=true)
 - Click on the first cell of the puzzle to start solving within 10 seconds
   ![click](https://github.com/nexxeln/sudoku.com-solver/blob/main/images/sudoku_click.png?raw=true)